Machine learning for option pricing: an empirical investigation of network architectures: Introduction

 \section{Introduction}

 Machine learning has taken the field of mathematical finance by a storm, and there are numerous applications of machine learning in finance by now.
-Concrete applications include, for example, the computation of option prices and implied volatilities as well as the calibration of financial models, see \textit{e.g.} \citet{pricing_options_implied_vol,MR4188878,risks8040101}, approaches to hedging, see \textit{e.g.} \citet{MR3977742}, portfolio selection and optimization, see \textit{e.g.} \citet{PINELIS202235,ZZR}, risk management, see \textit{e.g.} \citet{MR4397928,MR4485060,MR4154769}, optimal stopping problems, see \textit{e.g.} \citet{MR4551549,MR4309858,MR4253974,MR3960928}, model-free and robust finance, see \textit{e.g.} \citet{MR4239795,MR4581284,MR4216869}, stochastic games and optimal control problems, see \textit{e.g.} \citet{MR4218407,MR4379483}, as well as the solution of high-dimensional PDEs, see \textit{e.g.} \citet{MR3874585,MR3847747,MR4499324}.
-A comprehensive overview of applications of machine learning in mathematical finance appears in the recent volume of \citet{capponi_lehalle_2023}, while an exhaustive overview focusing on pricing and hedging appears in \citet{RW_JCF}.
+Concrete applications include, for example, the computation of option prices and implied volatilities as well as the calibration of financial models (\citet{pricing_options_implied_vol,MR4188878}), approaches to hedging (\citet{MR3977742}), portfolio selection and optimization (\citet{ZZR}), risk management (\citet{MR4397928}), optimal stopping problems (\citet{MR3960928}), model-free and robust finance (\citet{MR4239795}), stochastic games and optimal control problems (\citet{MR4218407}), as well as the solution of high-dimensional PDEs (\citet{MR3874585}).
+A comprehensive overview of machine learning applications in mathematical finance appears in the recent volume of \citet{capponi_lehalle_2023}, while an exhaustive overview focusing on pricing and hedging appears in \citet{RW_JCF}.

 We are interested in the computation of option prices and implied volatilities using machine learning methods, and thus, implicitly, in model calibration as well.
 More specifically, we consider the supervised learning problem of learning the price of an option or the implied volatility given appropriate input data (model parameters) and corresponding output data (option prices or implied volatilities).
-The majority of articles in this literature, see \textit{e.g.} \citet{MR4188878,risks8040101,pricing_options_implied_vol}, consider a (plain) feed forward neural network architecture in order to connect the neurons used for learning the function mapping inputs to outputs.
+The majority of articles in this literature, see \textit{e.g.} \citet{MR4188878,risks8040101,pricing_options_implied_vol}, consider a (plain) feedforward neural network architecture in order to connect the neurons used for learning the function mapping inputs to outputs.
 In this article, motivated by methods in image classification, see \textit{e.g.} \citet{he2015delving,srivastava2015highway,residual_networks}, and recent advances in machine learning methods for PDEs, see \textit{e.g.} \citet{MR3874585}, we investigate empirically whether and how the choice of network architecture affects the speed of a machine learning algorithm, and we are interested in the ``optimal'' network architecture for these problems.